Oracle Human Resources Management Systems Configuring, Reporting, and System Administration GuideRelease 12.1 |

 For more information, see: Static Lists.

-12. If you are using person-based supervisor security, you can choose whether to display multiple assignments in the supervisor hierarchy.
+Alternatively, for the highest levels of management, consider setting up security using organization hierarchies. - If you are using person-based supervisor security, you can choose whether to display multiple assignments in the supervisor hierarchy.
 By default, the Primary Assignments Only option is not selected, which gives users access to people who report to them in any assignment.
 If you only want to give users access to people who report to them in their primary assignment, select this option.

-13. The list of people whose records are accessible using a security profile can change with the user name of the person who logs in (if you are using user-based security).
+Miscellaneous Restrictions - The list of people whose records are accessible using a security profile can change with the user name of the person who logs in (if you are using user-based security).
 If you want the application to evaluate permissions based on a specific person (and not vary depending on the user name of the person who logs in) enter a name in the Named User field.
 For example, to set up supervisor-based security for reporting users who do not have any association with employees, enter the name of a person at the required supervisory level.

 To prevent users from seeing their own records, check the Exclude User check box (if you have entered a name in the Named User box, users will be prevented from seeing the records of the named user rather than their own records).